 - Allocate cost-effective global resources to keep the project costs in check.

-- Consult multiple vendors before taking equipment on lease to get the best deal and control the financials.
+- Consult multiple vendors before leasing equipment to get the best deal and control the financials before taking equipment on lease to get the best deal and control the financials.

-- Keep a tab on resources’ progress using the resource scheduling tool and forecast vs. actual reports.
+- Review resources’ progress using the resource planning ￼l and forecast vs. actual report…

 - Take corrective actions ahead of time to prevent the cascading effect on the project’s progress.

-- Implement the right optimization technique considering the project timeline to avoid employee burnout.
+- Implement the right optimization technique considering the project timeline and resource availability to avoid employee burnout.

 - Resource planning is a work in progress.
-Revisit the plan at regular intervals to get the possible outcome and maintain the resource health index.
+Revisit the resource plan regularly to get the possible outcome and maintain the resource health index.